assembla/ecvc-svn/README.md

 ### Shelving on the Command Line

 The command-line interface is documented in `svn shelve --help` and `svn unshelve --help`.
-It is described, and compared with git/hg/bzr/p4, in [Shelving-Checkpointing UI](https://docs.google.com/document/d/1Z0HZfpWRnU0ke2G7H20V0-my_egV_BY4D_aGlfvKuTk/edit#heading=h.wkc757u986cn).
+For information about the development, and a comparison with git/hg/bzr/p4, see [Shelving Command-Line UI Design](https://cwiki.apache.org/confluence/display/SVN/Shelving+Command-Line+UI+Design).

 ![command line](shelve-demo-1.png)